Differential Privacy and Deep Learning

 Therefore, we get our sensitivity for this example as ‘1’ and this is really high value and therefore differencing attacks can be easily done using this ‘sum’ query.

-The sensitivity should below so that it gives a quantitative idea of what level of differencing attacks can reveal info/leak privacy.
+The sensitivity should be below so that it gives a quantitative idea of what level of differencing attacks can reveal info/leak privacy.

 Input : A randomly generated database(with the help of torch library)